Nemesia Sarl Aquires Shares of Shamaran Petroleum Corp From Lorito Holdings Sarl

 The purchase of the shares was made pursuant to the private agreement exemption set forth in Item 4.2. of the National Instrument 62-104 as it was a purchase from not more than 5 persons in the aggregated, and the price paid for the shares, including brokerage fees or commissions, was not greater than 115 % of the simple average closing price of the last 20 days of trading preceding the acquisition of the shares.

-As a result of this acquisition, Nemesia now holds 128,967,408 common shares or approximately 5.86% of the issued and outstanding common shares of the Shamaran whereas the disposal by Lorito reduced the latter's position to zero with Zebra continuing to hold 382,347,532 common shares or 17.38%.
-Collectively, the three companies, fully owned by the same Trust, continue to hold an unchanged total of 511,314,940 common shares or approximately 23.25% of the issued and outstanding share capital of Shamaran.
+As a result of this acquisition, Nemesia now holds 131,247,408 common shares or approximately 5.96% of the issued and outstanding common shares of Shamaran whereas the disposal by Lorito reduced the latter's position to zero with Zebra continuing to hold 382,347,532 common shares or 17.37%.
+Collectively, the three companies, fully owned by the same Trust, continue to hold an unchanged total of 513,194,940 common shares or approximately 23.33% of the issued and outstanding share capital of Shamaran.

 Nemesia, Lorito and Zebra are joint actors with respect to their common shares of Shamaran.
 Nemesia acquired the common shares of Shamaran for investment purposes.
 Each of Nemesia, Lorito and Zebra may from time to time make future investment in or dispose of common shares of Shamaran depending upon the business and prospects of Shamaran and depending upon future market conditions.